abarker/pytest-helper/doc/sphinx_docs/index.rst

 Functions to help in writing tests
 ==================================

-These functions are used to help in writing the tests themselves.
+These convenience functions are used to help in writing the tests themselves.
 They are good for quickly setting up tests.
 They can always be replaced by their more-conventional (non-magic) equivalents.

+* :ref:`pytest_helper.locals_to_globals<locals_to_globals>`

+   The `locals_to_globals` function is intended to be run from a fixture (i.e., from a test setup function) in the same module as the tests.
+It mimics the effect of declaring all the local variables in the setup function global in order to access them from the test functions that use the setup.
+By default it never overwrites an existing global variable unless that variable was set by a previous run of `locals_to_globals`.
+Can optionally clear any variables set on previous calls so that they do not accidentally affect the current tests.

+   This function is usually called without arguments, near the end of a setup function or fixture.
+If `auto_import` is used then it is automatically imported into the module's global namespace.

+   Note that some linters will complain about variables being used without being set.

+* :ref:`pytest_helper.clear_locals_from_globals<clear_locals_from_globals>`

+   The `clear_locals_from_globals` function is called by `locals_to_globals` when `clear` is set true.
+This function can also be explicitly called to do the clearing.

 * :ref:`pytest_helper.auto_import<auto_import>`